opencybersecurityalliance/kestrel-lang/docs/installation/analytics.rst

 provide foreign language interfaces to non-Kestrel hunting modules.
 You can apply any external logic as a Kestrel analytics to

-- add new attributes to one or more Kestrel variables
+- compute new attributes to one or more Kestrel variables
 - perform visualizations

 Note Kestrel treats analytics as black boxes and only cares about the input and